 An essential component of the Marist philosophy and MCA tradition is parental involvement.
 By becoming involved you can assist your son’s school by contributing to the P&F’s objectives to;

-·assist the Brothers and College staff whenever, wherever and however possible in the interests of the College and its pupils,and, as a secondary aim, to raise funds and apply them for the purpose of furthering these objectives.
+- Assist the College staff whenever, wherever and however possible in the interests of the College and its students,and, as a secondary aim, to raise funds and apply them for the purpose of furthering these objectives

 The Marist P&F Association is organised into sub-committees, with parents actively involved as convenors and volunteers.
-Convenors are appointed at the Annual General Meeting in August each year and activities are confined to term-time.
+Convenors are appointed at the Annual General Meeting each February and activities are confined to term-time.
 The sub-committees include;

-This group is responsible for co-ordinating and assisting hospitality and social functions for the College, particularly the Year Dinners for parents with boys in each of Years 5 through 11.
+This group is responsible for coordinating and assisting hospitality and social functions for the College, particularly the Year Dinners for parents.
 These dinners provide a great opportunity to meet and socialise with other parents in your son’s Year group.
-They are held on a Friday night in the Brother Cyprian Pavilion and the dates can be found both on the College Calendar and the MCA website.
 The dinners are designed as enjoyable opportunities to socialise with costs kept to a minimum as these are not fundraising ventures.
-Your ticket includes a welcome drink upon arrival, savouries and a two-course meal with further drinks available at the cash bar.
+Your ticket includes a welcome drink upon arrival, savouries and a three-course meal with further drinks available at the bar.

 Solo Parents Group

-Marist Card Days are a long-established initiative that remains a very popular event on the College calendar.
-The Card Day committee provides a social opportunity for card players in our own and surrounding community and in doing so, provides a modest contribution to P&F fundraising.
+Marist Card Days provides a social opportunity for card players in our own and surrounding community and in doing so, provides a modest contribution to P&F fundraising.

-Card Days are held once each Term on a Wednesday (please see the College Calendar) from 9:30am – 2:00pm in the Brother Cyprian Pavilion.
+Card Days are held once each Term on a Wednesday from 9:30am – 2:00pm in the Brother Cyprian Pavilion.
 Our guests book tables of 4-6 and enjoy the day playing card games such as bridge, euchre and 500, or board games such as scrabble.
 Volunteers prepare and serve a home-baked morning tea.
 At lunchtime a cash bar operates with sandwiches served, and raffle and lucky door prizes drawn.

-The Walkathon committee works to organise, co-ordinate, prepare and ensure the success of the Walkathon each year in May.
+The Walkathon committee works to organise, coordinate, prepare and ensure the success of the Walkathon each year in May.
 The Walkathon is the major fundraising event for the P&F association and is a wonderful opportunity for parents and families to be involved.
 Held on a Sunday morning the boys, and often other family members, participate in a supervised walk then return to a family barbeque and the annual “Battle of the Bands” which is hotly contested by the boys.
-A website link is established for the Walkathon and more information is sent home closer to that time.

 P & F meetings are held once a Term in the Brother Cyprian Pavilion.
-Dates are in the College calendar and your son’s diary.
-Meetings commence promptly at 7:00 pm and conclude by 8.30pm and are often followed by supper.
-All members of the College community and friends are welcome and encouraged to attend.
-At the meetings you will have the opportunity to hear reports from our Headmaster Mr Peter McLoughlin.
+Dates are on the College calendar.
+Meetings commence promptly at 7:00 pm and conclude by 8.30pm.
+All members of the College community are welcome and encouraged to attend.
+At the meetings you will have the opportunity to hear reports from our Head of College.
 Members of the various sub-committees also present a quick report about their current happenings.
-Your P&F will also discuss any suggestions or issues which have been brought to our attention by the MCA school community.
-Submissions of agenda items for discussion are welcome.
-These need to be emailed to our secretary in the week prior to the meeting date.
+The P&F will also discuss any suggestions or issues which have been brought to our attention by the MCA school community.